trussworks/Engineering-Playbook/developing/cicd/README.md

 **Builds should be repeatable.**
 This means you should be able to check out the code from your project at that same commit hash and build it again and get the same artifact(s).
 _Note_: This means that dependencies should be versioned in your codebase.
-To keep dependencies up to date in an automated way you can try [Dependabot](https://dependabot.com/).
+To keep dependencies up to date in an automated way you can use [Dependabot](https://dependabot.com/) with our [documentation on configuring it](dependabot.md).
-Our internal documentation on setting up Dependabot is [here](./dependabot.md).
 Please do whatever is "correct" in the context of the languages/frameworks your project is built in.

 **Builds should be hermetic.** This means that the build should be isolated from other builds.